-My mother, also an amazing chef, traveled internationally for work and she loved to try to replicate the things that she liked abroad so we could taste them and share that experience with her, at home.
+My mother, also an amazing cook, sge traveled internationally for work and she loved to try to replicate the things that she liked abroad so we could taste them and share that experience with her, at home.
 Since she was often away, I enjoyed spending every Sunday morning cooking with her, like our little ritual, together (and she loved to do it listening to classical music, specifically Chopin - which I often have playing in my kitchen).
 I really think that her influence opened my mind to different cultures and built a strong curiosity in me.
 When I travel, the first thing I do is to look for authentic food, food tells almost everything about the history of a place and its habits.

 I had a strong connection with all the women in general, grandmothers, mothers, they shared with me all their little secrets or suggestions, we were learning always from each other.

-recognize mushrooms, how to preserve fruits in form of jams, liquors, alcoholic sugar, how to dry herbs and spices for the winter.
+My parents were always careful in teaching me all the edible wild herbs and fruits, how to recognize mushrooms, how to preserve fruits in form of jams, liquors, alcoholic sugar, how to dry herbs and spices for the winter.

 My father also had a strong passion for wine (and I spent many days with him

-sound of it when spilling it out of the barrel, the smell of the corks, the paper and the labeling).
+bottling it in the basement, I will never forget the smell of the wine in that humid cold dark room, the sound of it when spilling it out of the barrel, the smell of the corks, the paper and the labeling).
 My father diligently taught me this passion, building my palate to it, tasting it, pairing it with food.